-The MFD and VELOX boilers and water heaters feature a 3/4" drain connection.
+The VELOX boilers feature a 3/4" drain connection.
 Prior to draining the appliance, electrical power and gas supply must be turned off to the appliance, and the appliance must be isolated from the system at the supply and return connections.